This page is about my gratitude to the Columbia University CMC for encouraging & hosting research efforts in the field of computer sound and music.

 Nowadays, that software is writing software, the necessity of understanding the streamlined, optimized, high performance,

-low-level audio code has somehow gone out of focus.
-Maybe just becauase of this, I'm doing my best to keep the few studies that
+low-level audio has somehow gone out of focus.
+Maybe just becauase of this, I'm still doing my best to keep the few studies that

 Here's a brief description:

-SculptTool is where I've started.
+SculptTool was my starteing point.
 It's a command line utility which

 modifies analysis text files of